If you feed birds, avoid doing more harm than good.

 • When feeding birds in winter, feed them consistently.
 Some wintering birds may become dependent upon winter bird feeders, thus a consistent supply of food is important.
 Change birdseed if it gets wet from rain as the moisture may promote mildew or sprouting, which can cause birds to become ill.

 • In feeding hummingbirds, use a solution of four parts water to one part sugar.
 Do not use brown sugar, artificial sweeteners or red dye.
 Place the feeders in the shade and change the feeder solution every three to four days to avoid cultivating pathogens that can cause hummingbirds to become ill.
 In freezing weather, bring feeders indoors at dusk and return them with lukewarm fluid at dawn.
-Clean feeders every 10 days using a few drops of bleach in the wash water, and let stand before rinsing.
+Clean feeders every 10 days using a few drops of bleach in the wash water [no more than one part bleach to nine parts water], and let stand before rinsing.
 Rinse thoroughly many times.

 From the Oak Woodland Bird Conservation Plan